 Players with higher swing speed will benefit from the heavier nature of steel shafts, helping them to control the tempo.

-There is another clear benefit of the steel shaft: the vibration of the steel material itself, which allows the shaft to be more responsive.
+There is another clear benefit of the steel shaft: the vibration of the steel material itself, which enables the golfer to feel the quality of the ball strike.
 The feedback of this vibration can help skilled players to assess their previous swing, which they can use to fix their mistakes as the round goes by.

-The steel shafts are heavier, and will slightly reduce the swing speed.
-The difference of swing speed is up to 4 miles an hour, a loss of roughly 10 yards of distance.
+Steel shafts are heavier and can slightly reduce the swing speed.
+The difference of swing speed can be up to 4 miles an hour, a loss of roughly 10 yards of distance.

-With steel shafts, mishit shots can irritate your hands and arms due to the vibrations and weight.
+With steel shafts, mis-hit shots can irritate your hands and arms due to the vibrations and weight.
 This is especially true in colder weather--vibrations from poorly struck shots can really hurt if it's cold out!

 - PROS OF GRAPHITE SHAFTS